Private Eye: Libel cases

-In 2009, Private Eye successfully challenged an injunction brought against it by Michael Napier, the former head of the Law Society, who had sought to claim "confidentiality" for a report that he had been disciplined by the Law Society in relation to a conflict of interest.
+In 2009, Private Eye successfully challenged an injunction brought against it by Michael Napier, the former head of the Law Society, who had sought to claim "confidentiality" over a report that he had been disciplined by the Law Society for a conflict of interest.
 The ruling had wider significance in that it allowed other rulings by the Law Society to be publicised.

 Ownership

-The magazine is owned by an eclectic group of people and is published by a limited company, Pressdram Ltd, which was bought as an "off the shelf" company by Peter Cook in November 1961.Private Eye does not publish a list of its editors, writers, designers and staff.
-In 1981 the book The Private Eye Story stated that the owners were Cook, who owned most of the shares, with smaller shareholders including the actors Dirk Bogarde and Jane Asher, and several of those involved with the founding of the magazine.
+The magazine is owned by an eclectic group of people and is published by a limited company, Pressdram Ltd, which was bought as an "off the shelf" company by Peter Cook in November 1961.

+Private Eye does not publish a list of its editors, writers, designers and staff.
+In 1981 the book The Private Eye Story stated that the owners were Cook, who owned most of the shares, with smaller shareholders including actors Dirk Bogarde and Jane Asher, and several of those involved with the founding of the magazine.
 Most of those on the list have since died, however, and it is unclear what happened to their shareholdings.
-Those concerned are reputedly contractually only able to sell their shares at the price they originally paid for them.
+Those concerned are contractually only able to sell their shares at the price they originally paid for them.

 Shareholders as of the annual company return dated 26 March 2021, including shareholders who have inherited shares, are: